-Future Counselor: For Students in a Virginia High School or Virginia High School Graduates
+Future LPC: For Students in a Virginia High School or Virginia High School Graduates

 It is important to start gaining experience as quickly as possible in order make yourself a more attractive candidate later down the line.
 For this reason, you should looking workings or volunteering for organizations like the Mental Health America of Virginia or the National Alliance for the Mentally Ill-Virginia.